-The claim emerged in a widely circulated open letter by a man named Ron Knouse that argues Donald Trump’s airline, Trump Shuttle, provided free flights to veterans returning from Operation Desert Storm in the early 1990s.
-In the letter, Knouse claims that Trump’s airline gave stranded soldiers free transport home, but that media outlets had failed to report on his good deed.
+The rumor emerged in a widely circulated open letter by a man named Ron Knouse arguing that Donald Trump’s airline, Trump Shuttle, provided free flights to veterans returning from Operation Desert Storm in the early 1990s.
+In the letter, its author claims that Trump’s airline gave stranded soldiers free transport home, but that media outlets had failed to report on his good deed.

-First, it’s true that Donald Trump briefly operated an airline, Trump Shuttle.
-NYC Aviation, a website that caters to aviation enthusiasts, has a nice summary of Trump’s journey into the airline industry, here.
-Trump acquired Eastern Airlines Air Shuttle for $380 million and rebranded it as Trump Shuttle, with the first flight taking off in 1989, NYC Aviation reports:
+First, it is true that Donald Trump briefly operated an airline, Trump Shuttle.
+NYC Aviation, a website that caters to aviation enthusiasts, has a summary of Trump’s journey into the airline industry here.
+It reports that Trump acquired Eastern Airlines Air Shuttle for $380 million and rebranded it as Trump Shuttle.
+The first flight took off in 1989:

 Timing is everything in business, and unfortunately for Trump he entered the airline game at the wrong time.
 The US entered an economic recession in the late-‘80’s leading many corporations to cut back on business travel.
 In addition, tensions in the Middle East leading up to the first Gulf war caused oil prices to spike.
 This 1-2 punch was devastating for the airline industry and led to the demise of a number of airlines including Eastern and Pan Am.
 Given these circumstances, the Trump Shuttle lost money, and with Trump continuing to accumulate debt in his other ventures it was becoming increasingly difficult to pay back the loans taken to purchase the airline.

-For all those reasons, we’re calling this one fiction.
+For all these reasons, we’re calling this one fiction.